 – Louise le’ Amour

-Are you one of those people who dream of going on a holiday trip to far away land, but worries over the cost of getting there… at your dream destination?
-Do you often wonder what was it like cruising on-board a ship? – and feel the gentle summer breeze, while smothering the salty warmth air at sundeck as you anxiously scanning the horizon waiting for the right moment before pressing the shutter button of your camera.
+Are you one of those people who dreamt of going to a holiday trip to far away land, but worries over the cost of getting you there… at your dream destination?
+Do you often wonder what was it like cruising on-board a ship- and feel the gentle summer breeze, while smothering the salty warmth air at sundeck as you anxiously scanning the horizon waiting for the right moment before pressing the shutter button of your camera.
 I say wonder no more! traveling on a ferry boat is a lot cheaper and more exciting than flying a commercial aircraft.
-Imagine cruising for an hour to a day or two, then after inspiring evening spending on the loneliness of the turbulent sea you woke up and saw your dream destination slowly coming at you almost within arms length, isn’t it a melo-dramatic like epic of some sort?
-Whatever.

 Below are list of my own tips, guide, and suggestion on how to Do It Yourself (DIY) island hopping adventure via ferry boat.
 These information are based on my experiences while on-board a ferry on a countless years of traveling, covering wide sort of passenger ships/boats plying on different ports in this country.
-You as first time ferry traveler will gained insight and ideas on what to expect on buying a ticket, to getting around the ferry terminal, on boarding and dis-embarking a boat, and most importantly getting your way in and out of the pier safely.
+You as first time ferry traveler will gained insight and ideas on what to expect on buying a ticket, to getting around the ferry terminal, on boarding and dis-embarking a boat, and most importantly getting your way in and out of your port of destination SAFELY!

 - Ferry travel in a Philippine setting is far more different from that of American or European standard on sea travel.
-Why so? head further to learn more about it.
+Why?
+Go further to learn more about it.